ethanpk/Fall2020_CSC403_Project/README.md

 As part of those features team started focusing on basic required funtionality for interaction and increase the intensity.

 ### SPIDER TEAM
-:feelsgood: Pujith :goberserk: Ashok :godmode: Grumeet :rage1: Yeswanth
+:feelsgood: Pujit :goberserk: Ashok :godmode: Grumeet :rage1: Yeswanth

 ## Sprint 1